MarkusBordihn/minecraft-bedrock-utils/README.md

 ### info

-Shows basic information about the detected behaviour and/or resource pack inside the project folder.
+Shows basic information about the detected behavior and/or resource pack inside the project folder.

 Example: `npx minecraft-bedrock-utils info`